Why Power in Pure Inductive and Pure Capacitive Circuit is Zero?

 back emf in pure inductive circuit- formula

 The minus sign indicates that the voltage induced in the inductive circuit opposes the applied voltage.
 Because of this opposition, the current through the inductive load lags the voltage.
-If the load is purely inductive the phase angle between the applied voltage and the current is 90°.
-The waveform of current and voltage in the purely inductive circuit is as shown below.
+In a purely inductive circuit, the current lags the voltage by 90 degrees.
+The waveform of current and voltage in the purely inductive circuit is shown below.

 voltage & current in pure inductive circuit- waveform